Purpose: To properly account for receipts and disbursements of Student Activity Funds

 Disbursement of Funds:

 • All funds will be disbursed from the Business Office using the district’s accounting software and Student Activity accounts.
-Requisitions must be entered into the accounting system and be processed with all system required approvals.
+Requisitions must be entered into the accounting system and processed with all system-required approvals.

 Fundraising Activities:

 • The primary source of funds in the Student Activities account should be from students’ dues and/or fees.
 Proceeds from fundraisers are another source.
-The Board of Education will limit the solicitation of funds by and from the pupils of this district in order to protect pupils from unnecessary pressures and the instructional program from disruption.
-“Pupil fundraising” means the solicitation and collection of money by pupils, on or off school premises, for any purpose associated directly or indirectly with the school district or under circumstances in which the solicitors are identified as pupils of this district.
+The Board of Education will limit the solicitation of funds by and from the pupils of this district to protect pupils from unnecessary pressures and the instructional program from disruption.
+“Pupil fundraising” means soliciting and collecting money by pupils, on or off school premises, for any purpose associated directly or indirectly with the school district or under circumstances in which the solicitors are identified as pupils of this district.

-• Pupils may solicit and collect money on behalf of approved school organizations, provided the fundraising has been approved by the Superintendent or his/her designee.
-Door to door solicitation by students is prohibited.
-In no event shall fundraising be contingent upon student’s performance or outcome.
-The Board discourages incentives or other awards based upon the amount of funds raised by any student or groups of students.
-In no event, shall any outside fundraiser be authorized to take part in any solicitation, or in any other fundraising activity whatsoever.
+• Pupils may solicit and collect money on behalf of approved school organizations, provided the Superintendent or his/her designee has approved the fundraising.
+Door-to-door solicitation by students is prohibited.
+In no event shall fundraising be contingent upon the student’s performance or outcome.
+The Board discourages incentives or other awards based on the funds raised by any student or group.
+In no event shall any outside fundraiser be authorized to participate in any solicitation or any other fundraising activity.

 Interest